hstojic/hstojic.github.io/_pages/research.md

 ---

 My research revolves around human learning and decision making.
 In particular, I've worked on integrating function learning with decision making and strategy selection problem, popularly called a "deciding how to decide" problem.
 On theoretical side, I often approach these topics from a reinforcement learning perspective and rely a lot on methods developed in machine learning.
-On empirical side, I usually conduct experiments, collecting behavioural, eye-tracking and neuroimaging data to test the predictions and the models.
+On empirical side, I usually conduct experiments, collecting behavioural data to test the predictions and the models, often leveraging online labour markets like Amazon's Mechanical Turk.
+Since recently, I have also started collecting eye-tracking and neuroimaging data alongside the behavioral data.
 I'm quite excited to be in this area of research.
 It's a truly interdisciplinary topic, and significant developments are happening all over the place -- from economics and psychology, over biology and neuroscience, to machine learning and artificial intelligence.

 I'm an open science proponent.
-Publishing business is intolerable, with companies cheating governments into paying multiple times for the same product, so I aim to publish in open access journals.
-To contribute to reproducible science I aim to make all the research output publicly available, from the data to the code used for modelling and analysis.
-I'm trying to spread these practices more widely by asking authors to publish the code and the data as a reviewer - I have signed the [Peer Reviewers' Openness Initiative](https://opennessinitiative.org/).
-Whenever possible, I will preregister my studies, to help reducing the rate of false positives that plagues science.
+To contribute to reproducible science I strive to make all the research output publicly available, from the data to the code used for modelling and analysis.
+I'm trying to spread these practices more widely as a reviewer, by asking authors to publish the code and the data - I have signed the [Peer Reviewers' Openness Initiative](https://opennessinitiative.org/).
+Whenever possible, I preregister my studies, to help reducing the rate of false positives that plagues science.

-Regarding the code, most of it is in R,  and somewhat less in Python, JavaScript, and Bourne shell.
-Sometimes you will find scripts in C++ and Matlab.

 ### Academic profiles